Skip to content

 6. Stake your tree

-After 2-3 years the tree should have established a strong enough root system to be able to support itself without the need for a stake.
+Stake your tree to help support it during windy weather.
+After two or three years, the tree should have established a strong enough root system to be able to support itself without the need for a stake.

 What is a bare root tree?

 Bare root trees are grown in fields and dug up shortly before being sent to you.
-They are only available in autumn, winter and early spring as this is when they’re dormant (not growing) and don’t need to be in compost.
+They are only available in autumn, winter and early spring as this is when they’re dormant (not growing) and don’t need to be in compost, hence the name bare root.

 What are the advantages of buying bare root?